Campus Improvement Plan

 Strategy's Expected Result/Impact: Our scholars are T-2-4 ready and ready to be productive and successful learners in middle school.

-Staff Responsible for Monitoring: Admin, Counselor, and all staff
+Staff Responsible for Monitoring: Counselors, Teachers, Admin

 Title I: